-With ipython, if you want to paste many lines at once you will need to type %cpaste and finish the paste block with .
+If you want to paste many lines at once in IPython, you will need to type %cpaste and finish the paste block with .

-The first thing we have to do is to import the NEPI classes we will use.
+The first thing we need to do to describe an experiment with NEPI is to import the NEPI Python modules.
 In particular we need to import the ExperimentController class.
+To do this type the following in the Python console: